ggalloro/ai-news/README.md

 - **Stateful Processing**: The job is stateful, keeping track of the last article processed from each feed in a `last_processed_entries.json` file in the GCS bucket.
 This prevents reprocessing of old content and ensures that each daily run only includes what's new.

 - **Intelligent, High-Quality Summarization**: Each article is summarized using the **Gemini 2.5 Pro** model.
-The prompt is carefully engineered to instruct the AI to act as a professional Italian radio journalist, producing summaries that are conversational, engaging, and free of technical artifacts like markdown.
+The prompt is carefully engineered to instruct the AI to act as a professional podcast host, producing summaries that are conversational, engaging, and free of technical artifacts like markdown.

 - **Professional Audio Production**: The system generates a separate audio segment for each summary using Google's high-fidelity Text-to-Speech API.
 It then programmatically stitches these segments together with a professionally scripted intro and outro, creating a polished, podcast-style audio file.